xpl/useless/README.md

 ### Recent updates / changelog

+- Webpack Hot Module Replacement now works (see the example app, should live-reload changes to `example/index.css`).

 - You can now use ES6 getter syntax for defining properties in components/traits: `get something () { ... }`

 - Working on **webpack** and **babel** integration for building front-end code (see the [webpack](https://github.com/xpl/useless/blob/master/server/webpack.js) server trait and the [example](https://github.com/xpl/useless/blob/master/example.js) app).
 Will feature continuous builds, hot module replacement, CSS imports and shared code extraction — all configurable from server's config.